-The majority of federal funding Virginia receives and appropriates is accounted for in the federal trust fund category.
-However, nearly all of the federal funds for VDOT, DRPT, VEC, and Virginia's higher education institutions, and some of the federal grant funds for DCJS and ELECT, are budgeted separately.
+The majority of federal funding received and appropriated by Virginia is accounted for in the federal trust fund category.
+However, nearly all of the federal funds for VDOT, DRPT, VEC, and Virginia's higher education institutions and some of the federal grant funds for DCJS and ELECT are budgeted separately.
 The table below identifies the federal funds that have been appropriated by the General Assembly during the 10-year period under review.
 Federal funds for COVID-19 relief are included in FY22 and FY23, but only small amounts are included in FY20 and FY21 as noted in Appendix D.